Predator (franchise): Comic books

 Dark Horse Comics published various lines based on the franchise.
 The Fire and Stone (2014–2015) and Life and Death (2016–2017) series further explored what happened in the Alien, Predator, Alien vs. Predator, and Prometheus universe following the events of the 2012 film Prometheus.
-In July 2020, Marvel Comics announced that it had acquired the comic book rights to the Predator franchise, in addition to the rights to the Alien and Alien vs. Predator franchises.
+In July 2020, Marvel Comics announced that it had acquired the comic book rights to the Predator franchise, in addition to the rights to the Alien and Alien vs. Predator franchises, publishing Predator (2022–present), Predator vs. Wolverine (2023), Predator vs. Black Panther (2024), Predator vs. Spider-Man, Predator: Black, White & Blood, and Predator Kills the Marvel Universe (all 2025).

 Books

 Other books expanding this fictional universe have been released through the years, and also such that depict the background to the films, including works by special effects company Amalgamated Dynamics Incorporated (ADI) which has worked with the Alien, Predator and Alien vs. Predator films.